mesesanovidiu/snowflake_postgres_dbt_elt_pipeline/README.md

 - Setup and understand cloud components involved in data storage (S3);
 - Setup IAM policies, roles and integration with Snowflake;
 - Understand how to create tasks in Snowflake to automate various SQL scripts;
+- Build and understand dbt models and data quality testing in dbt;
+- Build a CI/CD pipeline which automatically tests the code when a pull request is made from the 'main' branch;
 - Understand how to use unittesting python libraries (Unittest) and mocking to perform automated testing;

 # Contents